 Here are the three things you need in your laser cavity (the magic black box) to have a working laser:

 - Gain Medium

 - Energy Source

 The gain medium is the material you put in your laser cavity.
 It can be a solid (a ruby crystal), a liquid (a dye solution) or a gas (a helium-neon mixture).
 The important feature is that it emits light in the desired wavelength when excited.

 The energy source is what causes the gain medium to emit light in the laser cavity.
-For example, simple electrical discharges can cause helium-neon gas to emit light.
+Very often, the energy source is a set of diode lasers which transform electricity into light.

 The second problem, the rarity of spontaneous emissions, is solved by provoking stimulated emissions.
 When light waves pass near excited electrons, these electrons are stimulated and have a higher probability of going to their ground state thereby emitting light at the same wavelength, direction and polarization as the one that passed near it.

 So now, we have a cavity filled with a gain medium that, when excited by an energy source, emits light.
 Two mirrors enable the selection of a specific direction, provoke the accumulation of light and stimulate the emission of even more light.
 So how does the light come out of the cavity?
 Well, actually, one of the mirrors isn't perfectly reflective.
 It let some of the light through and that’s how the laser beam is created.
 That beam has special characteristics that can be used for laser marking, cleaning, cutting or even welding.